 You can easily install WordPress by going to their website and downloading the setup file.
 Then you can either create a website manually or follow this great one-click installation guide by HostGator.

-After you create your site, upload WordPress to your hosting account and create a MySQL database to handle your website data.
+After you create your WordPress site, upload WordPress to your hosting account and create a MySQL database to handle your website data.
 Finally, configure your wp-config in PHP and run the installation.

 Setting up WooCommerce